kroy92/mcp-playwright-pytest-agent/tests/data/flows/verify_only_digits_allowed.md

+**Note: - Always wait for elements to be visible before interacting, Use reasonable retries up to the default step timeout**
 # **Test Case: Verify that the Phone Field Accepts Only Digits on Create Lead Form**

 | Step No | Action                  | Test Data                                                    | Expected Result                                                                               |